canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 ## Python-scripted MOTD

-The [update-notifier](https://wiki.ubuntu.com/UpdateNotifier) delivers a script called `apt_check.py`.
-With regards to Ubuntu Pro, this script is responsible
+The [update-notifier](https://wiki.ubuntu.com/UpdateNotifier) delivers a script via the `update-notifier-common` package called `/usr/lib/update-notifier/apt_check.py.
-for:
+With regards to Ubuntu Pro, this script is responsible for:

 * Informing the user about the status of one of the ESM services; `esm-apps` if the machine is an LTS series, or `esm-infra` if the series is in ESM mode.